 The term divorce is often used to describe all the legal matters married couples need to consider, however the word itself, when used by divorce family lawyers, relates only to the application you can make to the Court to formally dissolve or end your marriage.
 Our Brisbane divorce lawyers can guide and assist you through this process.

 A divorce is a reasonably simple application to make and many of our client’s choose to bring their own divorce application.
-The application itself is applied for online and in many cases there is no need to attend Court to complete the process.
+The application itself is made online and in many cases there is no need to attend at Court to complete the process.

 You can apply for a divorce once you have been separated for twelve months.
 However, while a divorce will bring about a legal end to your marriage, it is important to keep in mind that it will not finalise your property division or formalise arrangements for your children.

 - Visit the Family Law Courts website and download their online kit, which will outline the process and other useful information concerning your divorce.

 - Complete the Application for Divorce form, which is contained in the online kit.
 You can either apply with your partner or individually.
 Just note that if you do have children under the age of eighteen and you are not applying together for your divorce, the person applying will need to attend Court on the day of the hearing.
 If, however, you don’t have children under the age of eighteen or you are applying jointly, there will not be a need for you to attend at the divorce hearing unless you specifically wish to or unless there is a complication with your application.

 - Sign the application before a separation lawyer, Justice of the Peace, or other person authorised to witness affidavits.

 - File the application with a Family Law registry, including the original and two photocopies of your application for divorce and any supporting documents, as well as a copy of your marriage certificate.
 Alternatively, you can apply online through the Commonwealth Courts online portal.